NEONScience/NEON-Data-Skills/_posts/2014-10-29-R-Basics-Getting-Started.md

 To make the best of the R language, you'll need a strong understanding of the basic data types and data structures and how to operate on those.

-Very important to understand because these are the objects you will manipulate on a day-to-day basis in R. Dealing with object conversions is one of the most common sources of frustration for beginners.
+This understanding is because these are the objects you will manipulate on a day-to-day basis in R. Dealing with object conversions is one of the most common sources of frustration for beginners.

 **Everything** in R is an object.